 - Find an internship site.
 An internship is more than a job.
 You should be performing duties that require you to use skills developed in your major.
 Find your own internship site or you can get assistance from Career Services or the Environmental Studies Program.
 The latest announcements about ongoing internship opportunities in Environmental Studies are posted on the bulletin board in the Annex lounge.

-- Contact the Environmental Studies Chair to find out who the faculty internship advisor is and discuss your plans with that faculty member, before preparing your application.
+- Contact the Environmental Studies Internship Advisor, Dr. Kathy O'Neill, and discuss your plans with her, before preparing your application.

 - Complete an ENVS Internship Application no later than the end of the pre-registration period for the semester in which you will be receiving credit.
 This means you need to arrange the internship the semester before you will begin the onsite work.

 - You may be paid in addition to receiving credit, if the internship site offers pay.

 Application due date: The completed coversheet is due (to Dr. O'Neill) during the registration period for the semester in which you will earn the credit and do the work.
 This means you must plan your internship one semester prior to the actual work.
 You cannot, for example, set up internship credit after working a summer job.
 Securing a good internship site and negotiating duties can take months, so start early.
 The work associated with acquiring an internship is part of the learning process, regarding professionalism and responsibility.
 If you don't want to invest this time and planning effort, then an internship is probably not a good fit for you.